 This is how I view the LGBTQIA+ movement.

-As people read, we become broader, our minds swell, with adventures and stories.
+As people read, we become broader, and our minds swell, with adventures and stories.
 We can make connections and perspectives that weren’t there before.
-It is a strong power to have.

 Tell me what you think.

 The selections below either were written by a queer author or have a queer main character in them.

 The Long Way To A Small Angry Planet by Becky Chambers

 Follow a motley crew on an exciting journey through space-and one adventurous young explorer who discovers the meaning of family in the far reaches of the universe-in this light-hearted debut space opera from a rising sci-fi star.

 Rosemary Harper doesn’t expect much when she joins the crew of the aging Wayfarer.
 While the patched-up ship has seen better days, it offers her a bed, a chance to explore the far-off corners of the galaxy, and most importantly, some distance from her past.
 An introspective young woman who learned early to keep to herself, she’s never met anyone remotely like the ship’s diverse crew, including Sissix, the exotic reptilian pilot, chatty engineers Kizzy and Jenks who keep the ship running, and Ashby, their noble captain.